 The stomping (“zapateo”), meanwhile, has not been entirely abandoned as in the Punto Guajiro, music and dance form an indistinguishable whole.
 This dance is said that it was “a dance of many requirements, whose main stage were peasant houses”.
 So deeply it permeated the footwork to accompany the Punto Guajiro that in early 1836 Esteban Pichardo defines the genre in its dictionary of Cuban voices as “Crying or Ay-el-ay, vulgar popular song that uses footwork to complement the voice“.

 The performers of this kind of music can be of either sex, can sing together, sing some old popular songs or opt for free improvisation.
 A major milestone in the Punto Guajiro constitute Celina Gonzalez and Reutilio Domínguez, who managed to break the barrier between popular music and Afro-Cuban music.

 His “Santa Barbara”, better known as “Que viva Chango” is almost an anthem for the people in the countryside.
-Although Celina was always the main figure, critics recognized Reutilio a technique developed as an instrumentalist, that allowed him to play guitar as raw and bordonear simultaneously.
+Although Celina was always the main figure, critics recognised Reutilio a technique developed as an instrumentalist, that allowed him to play guitar as raw and bordonear simultaneously.